mahendra1044/employee-identity-portal-VZero/README.md

 - Location: Header → "Educate me" (only visible for role = employee)
 - Behavior: Opens a dialog with categorized cards (MFA, Safe/Vault, Directory)
-  - Each card includes a short summary, a sample JSON snippet, and actions:
+  - Each card includes a short summary and a sample JSON snippet.
-    - Copy sample JSON
-    - Send mail to the appropriate support queue (uses existing /api/send-email)

 ### Configure at deploy time